The 4 Best Barefoot Running Sandals for Trails and Beyond!

 The Best Barefoot Trail Running Sandals

-We’ve tested several styles of Deliberate Life Designs sandals and we’re big fans.
-In fact, they’re our favorite trail running sandals of all the shoes on this list.
-Partially because this Vermont-based cottage brand’s specialty is making sandals that fit YOUR foot perfectly.
-Not only can you choose your laces–including up-cycled Black Diamond webbing laces–but you can also choose the shape of your footbed: options range from a narrow slope shape to wide mountain shape depending on the outline of your foot and even the length of your second toe.
-As a result, you’re guaranteed to end up with sandals that fit your unique feet.
+We’ve tested several styles of Deliberate Life Designs sandals and we’re BIG fans.
+This Vermont-based cottage brand’s specialty is making sandals that fit YOUR foot perfectly.
+You can choose your sole type and laces–including up-cycled Black Diamond webbing laces–but you can also choose the shape of your footbed!
+Options range from a narrow-slope shape to wide-mountain shape depending on the outline of your foot and even the length of your second toe.
+As a result, you’re guaranteed to end up with sandals that fit your unique feet and are perfect for whatever activities you need them.
 You can even send a tracing of your feet to DLD and they can custom cut soles for you!

-How it’s sustainable: Made by hand in the USA, durable, small batch/made to order.
+How it’s sustainable: Made by hand in the USA, durable, small batch/made to order, some up-cycled materials.

 Earth Runners Primal Sandals